-· Swimming, Athletics, Strike and Field/Net games e.g. Cricket, Rounders, Tennis
+- Swimming and Athletics - · Strike and Field/Net games e.g. Cricket, Rounders, Tennis

-- have developed their understanding of the rules necessary to perform effectively and how to apply tactics in response to these rules - have continued to develop skilful attacking and team play developing fluency and timing and consolidating on how to work well as a team when attacking and defending, and the changeover between the two - be able to think about how to use skills, strategies and tactics to outwit the opposition using team play and quick effective decision-making and communication - be able to enter their opponent's territory with the 'ball' and try to get into good positions for shooting or reaching the 'goal' - be making good decisions about which techniques to use in specific situations - be able to adapt to different situations quickly and begin to invent their own ideas, skills and tactics - begin to develop interpersonal skills pertinent to sport ie. communication skills, listening skills, sharing, co-operation and leadership
+- continue to develop their understanding of the rules necessary to perform effectively and know how to apply tactics in response to these rules - continue to develop skilful attacking and team play developing fluency and timing and consolidate on how to work well as a team when attacking and defending and the changeover between the two - think about how to use skills, strategies and tactics to outwit the opposition using team play using effective decision-making and communication - enter their opponent's territory with the 'ball' and try to get into good positions for shooting or reaching the 'goal' - · make good decisions about which techniques to use in specific situations - · adapt to different situations quickly and begin to invent their own ideas, skills and tactics - begin to develop interpersonal skills pertinent to sport ie. communication skills, listening skills, sharing co-operation and leadership